 He opened his door and made his way down to the kitchen.
 Aunt Petunia was just sitting down to her own food, after having served uncle Vernon and Dudley their share of what looked like roast with mashed potatoes and Brussel sprouts swimming in gravy.
 No plate had been prepared for him.
 It did not deter him though.
 He walked past the table to the counter where the various pots and pans had been laid out, took a plate out of the cupboard and served himself a decent helping.
 No one said a word when he sat the plate aside and began rummaging around for silverware and a glass.
 Aunt Petunia just watched on with a thin-lipped expression and Dudley's eyes were firmly glued to the telly flickering in the background.
-Vernon however was gripping his fork so hard, his knuckles turned white, face slowly reddening and swelling due to the high blood pressure.
+Vernon however was gripping his fork so hard that his knuckles turned white, face slowly reddening and swelling due to the high blood pressure.

 His uncle had behaved himself exceptionally well this past week, still remembering Sirius' short visit the second day of the summer holidays, but watching his despised nephew pour himself his wife's much-vaunted homemade lemonade was apparently too much.
 The usual tirade on his uselessness and ungratefulness in the face of their oh so gracious kindness soon followed, which Harry did not even bother listening to.
 One phrase caught his attention though, making him turn towards the angrily spluttering man with a furrowed brow.